housecurve/housecurve.github.io/docs/manual/file_formats.md

 ### Impulse reponses

 A monural [WAV](https://en.wikipedia.org/wiki/WAV) formatted audio file containing the impulse response of all filters together.
 Samples are 32-bit floating point.
 The impulse peak is at the first sample, normalized to 1.0.
-The overall length is 128k samples (roughly 3 seconds at a sample rate of 44.1 KHz).
+The length of the impulse is 500 ms (number of samples will depend on the sample rate).

 This format is meant for audio systems with a convolution engine (aka "convolver") such as [Roon](https://help.roonlabs.com/portal/en/kb/articles/dsp-engine-parametric-equalizer), [moOde](https://moodeaudio.org), [CamillaDSP](https://github.com/HEnquist/camilladsp), [Volumio](https://volumio.com/en/), etc.